HanetakaChou/PatriotEngine/docs/parallel-rendering-overview.md

 The UE4 strategy is esstentially the pipeline parallel pattern(\[4\], \[5\]).

-The "APP/CULL stage" is analogous to the "Game Thread" while the "DRAW stage" is analogous to the "Render Thread".
+The "APP/CULL stage" is analogous to the "Game Thread" and the "DRAW stage" is analogous to the "Render Thread".

 The race condition can be handled since the "APP stage" annexes the logic-module which writes into the scenegraph.